cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 # Ifc2OntoBim Agent

-This agent converts IFC files into TTL files defined by the OntoBIM ontology, and may upload them to the specified endpoint.
+This agent instantiates IFC models using the OntoBIM ontology into the specified endpoint.
 It requires support from the [IfcOwlConverterAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/IfcOwlConverterAgent).

 ```mermaid